Download Full Text (702 KB)

 Hugh Simons Gibson, press, leaking, Navy and War Department, William James Calhoun, China, Ampala, Honduras, William Howard Taft

-The document is a typed memorandum from Hugh S. Gibson to the Assistant Secretary of State concerning the leaking of information from officers of the Navy and War Departments.
+The document is a typed memorandum from Hugh S. Gibson to the Secretary of State concerning the leaking of information from officers of the Navy and War Departments.

 Hugh S. Gibson